 SEP for Individuals Impacted by an Emergency or Disaster

-This SEP would be for beneficiaries that are not able to enroll in Medicare Part A, Part B, or both if they reside or resided in an area where the Federal, state, or local government declared a new emergency or disaster.
+This SEP would be for beneficiaries that can’t enroll in Medicare Part A, Part B, or both if they reside or reside in an area where the Federal, state, or local government declared a new emergency or disaster.
 You must show that you live or lived in the area affected when the declaration was enacted.

 SEP for Health Plan or Employer Misrepresentation or Providing Incorrect Information

 If you’re provided incorrect information by a health plan or employer you would qualify for a SEP that begins the day you notify the Social Security Administration and would continue for two months.